thinkerelwin/stock-scout/README.md

-# stock-scout
+# stock-scout[not working anymore, the backend API is no longer free and charges a sizable amount to use it]

 ![screen shot on news page](./readme_photo.png 'screen shot on news page')
 ![screen shot on E2E coverage report](./E2E_coverage.png 'screen shot on E2E coverage report')

-An app provides stock market news and detail info of stocks, a simple screener with a sortable column header, using **Redux Toolkit** to simplify redux state management, testing with **Jest** and **React Testing Library**.
+An app provides stock market news and detailed info on stocks, a simple screener with a sortable column header, using **Redux Toolkit** to simplify redux state management, testing with **Jest** and **React Testing Library**.

 online demo: https://stock-scout.vercel.app

 p.s.
-Due to data usage limitation, numbers on the Screener page aren't real.
+Due to data usage limitations, the numbers on the Screener page aren't real.

 ## User story

-1. User can slide to see different recent news on the homepage if using mobile or pad device, or full layout on the desktop version
+1. The user can slide to see different recent news on the homepage if using a mobile or PAD device, or the full layout on the desktop version
 2. A news page to see recent news on various sections, clicking on the image or text will open a new window to reveal the full story
-3. Loading icon or error message will be shown to let the user know the current state on data fetching
+3. A Loading icon or error message will be shown to let the user know the current state of data fetching

-### on Screener page
+### on the Screener page

-4. User can click a different category to navigate to get a list of that section
+4. The user can click a different category to navigate to get a list of that section
-5. User can click the column header to sort the stock list
+5. The user can click the column header to sort the stock list
-6. User can click on the stock symbol to get detail information on that stock, including price charts, company profile, and recent news about this company
+6. The user can click on the stock symbol to get detailed information on that stock, including price charts, company profile, and recent news about this company

-p.s. price charts will return 1d or 1m data, Depending on the day or week and time of day.
-Intraday per minute data is only returned during market hours.
+P.S.
+Price charts will return 1d or 1m data, Depending on the day or week and time of day.
+Intraday per-minute data is only returned during market hours.

 ## Installing